Nsediqi1/Nsediqi1/README.md

 - 👋 Hi, I’m @Nsediqi1
-- 👀 I’m interested in ... web Design Software and Mobile App
+- 👀 I’m interested in ... web Design Software and Cyber Security
 - 🌱 I’m currently learning ...
 Cyber security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Nasratullah.gwfs@gmail.com